-I give numerous talks about travel and adventures on two and three wheels.
+Antonia is an accomplished public speaker who gives a wide variety of talks about her travels and adventures.
 These have ranged from speaking to 750 people at London’s illustrious Royal Geographical Society to recounting adventure stories to wide-eyed eight year olds in schools.

-Among those I’ve spoken for are: The Financial Times, The Wilderness Lectures, Kendal Mountain Festival, The Royal Geographical Society, Cheltenham Literary Festival, The Adventure Travel Show, The Telegraph Adventure Travel Show, The Adventure Travel Film Festival, Shambala Festival, Port Eliot Festival, Wycombe Abbey School, Immrama Festival of Travel Writing and the Wigtown Book Festival.
-My talks are designed to inspire and entertain people of all ages, and hopefully encourage them to get out there and have their own adventures – whether they be near or far.
-I’m happy to talk to literary festivals, bikers, women’s groups, history societies, adventure enthusiasts, schools, corporations or generally anyone who likes to hear a good old adventure yarn.
+Her talks are designed to inspire and entertain people of all ages, and hopefully encourage them to get out there and have their own adventures – whether they be near or far.
+She’s happy to talk to literary festivals, bikers, women’s groups, history societies, adventure enthusiasts, schools, corporations or generally anyone who likes to hear a good old adventure yarn.

-If you’re interested in hiring me for a talk drop me a line here.
+If you’re interested in hiring Antonia for a talk drop her a line here.